brunopintos/brunopintos/README.md

 I live in Montevideo, Uruguay, and work at Effectus Software — a mobile & web applications development agency.

-I'm a Semi Senior Frontend Developer specialized in React and React Native projects.
+I'm a Frontend Developer specialized in React and React Native projects.
 I like to participate in challenging projects and create solutions that change the world.

 I'm used to working with small and large teams, and I am passionate about sharing my knowledge with others.
 I was in charge of various development teams and trained several junior developers.